 As mentioned before, we can’t move the theme from Magento 1 to Magento 2 due to code conflicts.
 The most low-cost solution is finding a free theme for Magento 2 and applying it to the new store.
 There are various Magento 2 responsive themes for free download here that you can take into consideration.

 Another potential suggestion is buying a ready-to-use theme for Magento 2.
 By spending from $70-$150, you will have plenty of choices of more well-designed and well-coded Magento 2 templates compared to the free ones.

-On the other hand, some Magento stores choose the solutions of website cloning (to create the same design as their Magento 1 website) or brand new website design creation (to achieve a unique design).
-Both of these methods would be time-consuming (at least 1 month to conduct), which significantly raise the cost paid for the Magento agency as the result (The total cost = Magento developer’s hourly rate x Number of hours of the project).
+On the other hand, some Magento stores choose website cloning (to create the same design as their Magento 1 website) or brand new website design creation (to achieve a unique design).
+Both of these methods would be time-consuming (at least 1 month to conduct), which significantly raises the cost paid for the Magento agency (The total cost = Magento developer’s hourly rate x Number of hours of the project).